IshwariKot/IshwariKot/README.md

 ## Ishwari Kotecha

 Mathematics & Artificial Intelligence graduate with a strong interest in nonlinear optimisation, mathematical modelling, and decision science for healthcare and environmental sustainability.
-I am particularly interested in building optimisation models for critical systems including energy allocation, healthcare resource planning, and climate risk modelling.
+I am particularly interested in building optimisation models for critical real word problems.

 Current Projects: